WidgetKing/cpextra/docs/variables/command.md

 ### Description

-This command variable was created so that you could 'daisy chain' **Advanced Actions** by calling one action from another.
+This command variable was created to allow Captivate developers to 'daisy chain' **Advanced Actions** by calling one action from another, something not possible by default in Captivate.
 [This page explains the reasons why Advanced Action chains need to be set up this way](../features/event-listeners.html#triggering-one-action-from-another)

 Example: If you have a button named **Button_1** and you desire its **success** action to run, you can do so with the following code: